 We recently surveyed parents and despite being told in every letter and newsletter only 5% knew we had a school website and fewer used it however 95% of those surveyed followed the school on either Facebook or Twitter.

 We've used social media - mostly Facebook - to market a new school which didn't yet exist, get a buzz going and hopefully recruit pupils.
 Two years later it's has had many unforeseen advantages for us that I feel outweigh any potential issues.

 I advise people to be brave and embrace it.
 Virtually all our pupil's parents and carers are younger than me and the staff I hire are too - they live their life on Facebook so we needed to use it to engage them.

 Adding examples of their child's learning (having gained permission) sharing high-quality homework, achievers, news and updates parents felt better informed.
 It's had more impact than the newsletters, letters, invites, texts, reminder cards combined.

-In a community that many frown upon due to its reputation and deprivation, we have managed to engage them and make them a part of school.
+In a community that many frowns upon due to its reputation and deprivation, we have managed to engage them and make them a part of the school.

 100% of parents feel communication is good.